mcgnly/DeveloperDocumentation/Hardware/XDK.md

 ## Creating your Bosch XDK on the relayr cloud

-Start by downloading [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q3-update), [Python 2](https://www.python.org/downloads/), the text editor of your choice (I used [Atom](https://atom.io/docs/v0.191.0/getting-started-installing-atom)) and the [XDK Workbench](http://xdk.bosch-connectivity.com/en/web/bcdscommunitygb/forum/-/category/using-xdk-downloads/10796-c), which we will need for the Makefiles included in it.
+Start by downloading [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q3-update), [Python 2](https://www.python.org/downloads/), the text editor of your choice (I used [Atom](https://atom.io/docs/v0.191.0/getting-started-installing-atom)) and the [XDK Workbench](http://xdk.bosch-connectivity.com/en/web/bcdscommunitygb/forum/-/category/using-xdk-downloads/10796-c).
 If you are working on a Mac or Linux, you will also need the [Segger JLink debugger](https://www.segger.com/jlink-software.html) and debugger board hardware (these are not needed if you are on Windows).

 <img src="assets/BoschXDKtutorialImages/xdk18.png" class="center" width=1000px>